Nando Pijnaker: Sligo Rovers

 On 8 February 2022, Pijnaker joined League of Ireland Premier Division side Sligo Rovers on a season-long loan deal.
 On 21 December 2022, his transfer was made permanent.
 On 1 April 2024, Pijnaker suffered broken ribs in a collision with his own goalkeeper Ed McGinty in a 3–0 loss away to St Patrick's Athletic.
 On 1 September 2024, it was announced that Pijnaker had left the club to return closer to home.

 Auckland FC

 On 3 September 2024, Pijnaker joined the newly formed A-League Men side, Auckland FC, becoming their 22nd signing ahead of their inaugural season in the A-League Men.

-Pijnaker scored his first goal for Auckland FC against Sydney FC, netting the match-winner in the 97th minute.
+Pijnaker scored his first goal for the club against Sydney FC, netting the match-winner in the 97th minute.
 The match-worn shirt from the game was later donated to the Auckland Museum, where it became part of the museum’s collection representing Auckland FC’s inaugural A-League Men season.